-nominal wire rope maximum allowable reduction from

-diameter nominal diameter
+wire rope diameter minimum diameter

 up to 5/16 in 1/64 in (.0156 in)

 up to 1/2 in 1/32 in (.0313 in)

 up to 3/4 in 3/64 in (.0469 in)

 up to 1-1/8 in 1/16 in (.0625 in)

 up to 1-1/2 in 3/32 in (.0938 in)

-- d MOVE THE DRUM with your hands. - Check for excessive movement indicating worn or loose gears or bearings.
+- e MOVE THE DRUM with your hands. - Check for excessive movement indicating worn or loose gears or bearings.
 Excessive movement is caused by overloading or overheating, and is a sign that your application may require a larger power winch. - Disassemble the winch if necessary.
-Inspect gears, keys, bearings, seals, and shafts for wear, distortion, and other damage. - PLACE ENOUGH WEIGHT to keep the wire rope straight and tightly drawn. - Measure the diameter of the wire rope, especially in areas where wear is noticeable.
-Replace the wire rope if the diameter measures below the minimum diameter at any point.
-See Figure 8.
+Inspect keys, bearings, seals, and shafts for wear, distortion, and other damage.

-INSPECT FOUNDATION AND RIGGING.
+INSPECT THE FOUNDATION AND RIGGING

-- Check mounting fasteners for stripped threads, wear, and other damage. - · Check the foundation for cracks, corrosion, and other damage. - TEST WINCH PERFORMANCE by operating the winch with a test load equal to the load rating. - Listen for unusual noises, and look for signs of damage as you operate the winch - Make sure the wire rope winds evenly and tightly onto the drum.
-If it is loose or uneven, rewind it before continuing. - Observe the rotating drum, look for signs of loose or misaligned bearings. - Make sure the winch responds to the control device.
-It must rotate as shown on the control labels, and it must turn off when you release the control. - Make sure the load moves smoothly without hesitation or strain. - Check the brake.
+- Check mounting fasteners for stripped threads, wear, and other damage. - · Check the foundation for cracks, corrosion, and other damage. - TEST WINCH PERFORMANCE by operating the winch with a load not exceeding the load rating. - Listen for unusual noises, and look for signs of damage as you operate the winch. - Make sure the wire rope winds evenly and tightly onto the drum.
+If it is loose or uneven, rewind it before continuing. - Observe the rotating drum, look for signs of loose or misaligned bearings. - Make sure the load moves smoothly without hesitation or strain. - Make sure the winch responds to the control device.
+It must rotate as shown on the control labels, and it must turn off when you release the control. - Check the brake.
 Raise the load, then lower it and stop it a few feet off the ground.
 If the load continues to coast or creep, the brake needs adjustment.
-Refer to brake manufacturer's instructions. - h DISCONNECT POWER and inspect power supply equipment. - Check electrical wires for worn insulation, cuts, corroded connections, and other damage. - Check voltage of electrical supply with a UL approved voltmeter.
+Refer to brake manufacturer's instructions. - h DISCONNECT ELECTRIC POWER and inspect electrical equipment. - Check electrical wires for worn insulation, cuts, corroded connections, and other damage. - Check voltage of electrical supply with a UL approved voltmeter.
 If voltage is low, have a licensed electrician inspect the circuit. - Make sure the electrical control box is securely installed.
 Look inside the control box for signs of moisture, corrosion, burn marks, cracks, and other damage.